Abortion rights take center stage at the DNC

 “All women should have the freedom to make their own decisions,” Beshear concluded.

-Planned Parenthood president Alexis McGill Johnson spoke on the main stage on day 3 of the convention and pointed out that over 50 percent of Black women live under an abortion ban in the U.S. “Trump wants women to be less free and pregnancy to be more dangerous,” Johnson said.
+Planned Parenthood president Alexis McGill Johnson spoke on the primary stage on day three of the convention and pointed out that over fifty percent of Black women live under an abortion ban in the U.S. “Trump wants women to be less free and pregnancy to be more dangerous,” Johnson said.

-Democratic Vice presidential nominee Tim Walz noted in his main speech, after speaking about his and his wife’s experience with IVF that “when Republicans use the word freedom they mean freedom to invade your doctor’s office.”
+Democrat vice presidential nominee Tim Walz noted in his main speech, after speaking about his and his wife’s experience with IVF, that “when Republicans use the word freedom, they mean freedom to invade your doctor’s office.”

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!